redplanetlabs/specter/README.md

 # Specter
-Deep introspection and transformation of data
+Deep introspection and transformation of nested data

 # About